The first set of vocabulary and phrases you need to master for the TOEFL is the one related to studying in a US university or college.

 Faculty member: a teacher in a college or university.
 The term "the faculty" designates all teachers and other academic staff members but excludes the administrative staff.

 Tenure: an academic rank that guarantees permanent status (chaire de professerat, chaire universitaire).

-Professor McCord will have to get his Ph.
+Professor McCord will have to get her Ph.
 D to qualify for tenure.

 Here are the main faculty members by order of ranking.

 Dean: le doyen ou le président de la faculté

 Associate professor a college or university teacher who ranks above an assistant professor and below a professor

 (associate ne se traduit pas par associé mais collaborateur)

 Assistant professor a college or university teacher who ranks above a lecturer and below an associate professor